-We have audited, in accordance with the auditing standards generally accepted in the United States of America, the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States and the Specifications for Audits of Authorities, Boards and Commissions, issued by the Auditor of Public Accounts of the Commonwealth of Virginia, the financial statements of the business-type activities, each major fund, and the aggregate remaining fund information of the Richmond Metropolitan Transportation Authority (the "Authority"), formerly known as the Richmond Metropolitan Authority, as of and for the year ended June 30, 2014, and the related notes to the financial statements, which collectively comprise Richmond Metropolitan Transportation Authority's basic financial statements, and have issued our report thereon dated October 2, 2014.
-That report recognizes that the Authority implemented one new accounting standard effective July 1, 2013.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America, the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States and the Specifications for Audits of Authorities, Boards and Commissions, issued by the Auditor of Public Accounts of the Commonwealth of Virginia, the financial statements of each major fund of the Richmond Metropolitan Transportation Authority (the "Authority"), as of and for the year ended June 30, 2015, and the related notes to the financial statements, which collectively comprise Richmond Metropolitan Transportation Authority's basic financial statements, and have issued our report thereon dated October 13, 2015.
+That report recognizes that the Authority implemented two new accounting standards effective July 1, 2014.